microsoft/vscode-cmake-tools/docs/cmake-presets.md

 ### CMake: Run Tests

 To invoke CTest, run **CMake: Run Tests** from the command palette.
-This is the same as running `ctest --preset <testPreset>` from the command line, where `<testPreset>` is the name of the active Test Preset.
+When integration with the test explorer is enabled, using `cmake.ctest.testExplorerIntegrationEnabled`, the method of test execution will depend on `cmake.ctest.allowParallelJobs`.
+With `cmake.ctest.allowParallelJobs` disabled, each test will be run individually so that we can accurately track progress in the Test Explorer.
+When it is enabled, they will all be run in parallel, which is the same as running `ctest --preset <testPreset>` from the command line, where `<testPreset>` is the name of the active Test Preset.

 ### CMake Tools side bar Project Status View behavior